MarkoMZ/miletic_project_2/README.md

 ## :white_check_mark: Requirements ##

-Before starting :checkered_flag:, you need to have all the Technolies mentioned above installed.
+Before starting :checkered_flag:, you need to have all the Technologies mentioned above installed.

 ## :checkered_flag: Starting ##